rust-stuco/lectures/week12/parallelism.md

 * We could be painting semi-transparent circles
 * Circles could overlap and/or could be constantly moving
-* The _order_ in which we paint circles changes the colors of pixels
+* The _order_ in which we paint circles changes what we need to draw

 <!--
 This is also known as the painter's algorithm